Houdini 20.5 Nodes Geometry nodes

 Since 19.0

-The first input (Input 1) on this node provides the surface geometry from which to generate the Tissue pass’s outer polygonal surface (Tissue Surface Layer) and its inner tetrahedra (Tissue Solid Layer).
 The surface geometry must be triangulated before tetrahedralization.
 If the surface isn’t already made of triangles, you can use the Remesh Exterior Surface parameters on this node to triangulate it.
-For more control over how the surface geometry’s polygons are triangulated, you can use an external Remesh SOP node instead.
+For more control over how the surface geometry’s polygons are triangulated, you can disable the internal Remesh function and use an external Remesh SOP node instead.

 If procedurally generating the Core Layers isn’t sufficient, then you can also supply a custom Core surface geometry using the third input (Input 3) on this node.
 If you supply a custom Core surface, then it will override this node’s Tissue Relative Thickness parameter.